nargetdev/admin/pa1/pa1.md

 * Group Name (if you have one)
 * List `User Name (uniqname): "agreed upon" contributions`.
-* Details about how and if you deviated from this spec - avoid if possible.
+* Any other comments about your site design or implementation.
 * Extra details about how to clone and run your code - simple as possible.
 * Anything else you want us to know, like how many late days you took.
 * The formatting is not critical, we just need the information.